 Montreal on October 2nd.

-Additionally, the company launched a gift card (applicable towards show tickets),
+Besides its new shows, the company launched a gift card (applicable towards show

 trip orbiting the earth as a private space explorer (with unique views of nearly forty

 countries); collaborated with Barcelona-based Spanish sportswear brand Desigual